tus/tus-js-client/README.md

 resume the upload if the upload has been started in the past.
 This includes storing the file's fingerprint.
 Use `false` to force an entire reupload.
 * `onProgress = null`: a function that will be called each time progress information is available.
-The arguments will be `bytesUploaded` and `bytesTotal`.
+The arguments will be `bytesSent` and `bytesTotal`.
 * `onChunkComplete = null`: a function that will be called each time a chunk has been successfully uploaded.
 The arguments will be `chunkSize`, `bytesAccepted`, `bytesTotal`.